CA-CODE-Works/playbook/docs/about.md

 ### Values

-* We serve in the interest of the public
+* We serve in the interest of the public and want to be a trusted source

-* We maximize taxpayer value
+* We maximize taxpayer value by fostering interoperability

 * We work and collaborate in the open